 Focused Meditation

 Focused meditation differs from mindful meditation in that you don’t attempt to empty the mind.
 Instead, you keep your mind on the chosen focal point, such as a background sound or a feeling.
-It is a great approach for beginners and anyone can begin a focused meditation practice by picking an object of focus and starting.
+It is a great mindfulness approach for beginners, and anyone can begin a focused meditation practice by picking an object of focus and starting.

 Loving-Kindness Meditation

-Loving-kindness meditation involves directing intentional, focused well wishes to yourself, your loved ones, and to the greater world.10,13 In a loving-kindness practice, you visualize someone (or a group of people) and direct a positive statement to them, such as “May you be healthy.”
+Loving-kindness meditation involves directing intentional, focused well wishes to yourself, your loved ones, and to the greater world.13 In a loving-kindness practice, you visualize someone (or a group of people) and direct a positive statement to them, such as “May you be healthy.”
 You picture them receiving your intention.
 You can also direct the intention to yourself and feel yourself receiving the same sentiment from others.
 This type of meditation develops empathy and compassion for yourself and others.

 Mantra Meditation or Transcendental Meditation

+In its truest form, transcendental meditation (TM) is a process involving a seven-step course led by a certified instructor, and the culmination of the training includes a ceremony in which the student receives a personal mantra that is not to be shared.
 You can use mantra meditation, though, without becoming educated and trained in formal TM.
 You can simply choose a word or phrase that is meaningful and motivational to you (this can vary with each meditation session) and, as you meditate, repeat it internally, out loud, or chat it in a specific tone and rhythm.

 Movement Meditation

-As the name implies, movement meditation is not a seated meditation but instead is a practice in which your body is in motion and your attention is on the experience of movement.3,10 Practices like yoga and tai chi are examples of movement meditation.
 Another form is walking meditation.
 In walking meditation, your attention is on the sensation of the movement, and it can also expand to include sights, sounds, smells, and textures that you experience as you walk.
 Walking meditation can involve moving just a few feet or yards or can involve a long walk, and it can be done indoors or outdoors.
 You can find walking meditations in meditation apps like Buddhify or Balance.

 Visualization or Guided Imagery